Pomegranate and Leaves Papercut – From Decorative Vector Ornaments Book

 I really do need to count up how many of these designs I’ve cut now, but I think it’s close to 400.
 And with each one I feel like I’m getting just a bit more confident and competent at cutting.
 I’m also getting better at adapting images so that I can make papercuttings from them.

 I particularly enjoyed adapting and cutting this piece, because it’s got the traditional floral shapes of an Art Nouveau design.
 The curves of the leaves appeal to me, as well as the stylised pomegranates (at least, I think that’s what they are!)
 I can definitely see myself using some of the elements of this design in a future project.

-While I was cutting it I was (half-)watching Cake Walk on Amazon Prime (click on the link below for a free trial of Amazon Prime, if you haven’t tried it already).
+While I was cutting it I was (half-)watching Cake Walk on Amazon Prime (Amazon Prime who might still have a free 30-day trial if you haven’t tried it already).